-The Chapter 7 341 Meeting of Creditors
+Where is the Chapter 7 341 Meeting of Creditors?

 All debtors must bring their social security cards (or proof of social security number via a W2, 1099, or government issued document) and picture identification (driver’s license, government ID) to their 341 hearings.
 The trustee will verify that the social security numbers and identifications match those on the bankruptcy petition.
 If you have a bankruptcy attorney taking care of your case, then you should have already provided her/him with a copy of your most recently filed tax return, which the attorney should have provided to the trustee.
 However, it is never a bad idea to bring a copy of your tax return to the hearing.

 What kind of questions will the trustee ask me at the hearing?

 The only party who is usually present is the Chapter 7 trustee.
 One of the trustee’s jobs is to investigate whether you own any property that can be sold to repay creditors.
 Thus, the trustee often asks about the value of the property you own.
 The trustee also asks you about assets that you may forget about because they are not yet in your possession.
 Examples of such property include personal injury and workers’ compensation claims, whole life insurance claims, inheritances, and any claim against someone for money.As part of this investigation, the trustee asks questions about large payments to creditors or transfers of property prior to filing bankruptcy.
 That is because if a debtor transfers property (of value) shortly before s/he files bankruptcy, it could be considered an improper transfer of assets and subject to reversal.
 The transfer can even be a payment to a family member to whom the debtor owed money because such a payment could be considered a preferential payment subject to reversal.